jyutzler/Bridge-Systems/system.md

 Smolen does not apply over 3NT.

-#### Basic Responses
-   * 3♠: transfer to 3NT
-   * 3NT: 5 spades, 3 hearts, no slam interest (NF)
-      * If this is bid in error and opener bids 4 of a major, 4NT is "oops"

-#### Minor Suit Transfer Bids

-Transfers are used to show hands with a long minor.
-Super-accept (if willing to play 3NT opposite KQxxxx and out) by bidding what you like.

-   * 2♠: transfer to clubs
-      * 2NT: normal response
-      * 3♣: preacceptance (good support)
-   * 2NT: transfer to diamonds
-      * 3♣: normal response (note: this is non-forcing, giving responder a way out of the auction with a 5-5 weak hand)
-      * 3♦: preacceptance (good support)

-After the transfer, responder can bid again to show extra length or strength:
-   * New suit: shortness, mild slam try
-   * 3NT: balanced, mild slam try
-   * Raise to 4: invitational
-   * Raise to 5: sign-off

-When using this treatment, responder bids 2♣ (Stayman) with any game invitational hand.
-A rebid of 2NT over a 2♦ or 2♠ response shows an invitational hand that may or may not have a four-card major.
 #### After Opponent's Double
 * All systems are on.
 * Redouble: long minor (relay to 2♣, pass or correct)